yossichen78/my-scheduler/README.markdown

 ## _spray_ My Scheduler

 For this project I used Spray and MySQL.
+Notes: for production I would use a framework for the DB (ie Slick).

+I would write more extensive and separate Unit/Integration tests for the DB and api.

 Follow these steps to get started: